hexresearch/hschain-utxo/README.md

 For a description read the [docs](https://hexresearch.github.io/hschain-utxo/)

+### How to build

+Project is built with nix.
+See README.md in the nix directory for instructions.

 ### How to update docs

 See this workflow as a reference on how to update the docs: